 When you arrive at our office, our seasoned specialists will discuss your medical history, ask how the suspected break occurred, and perform a quick physical examination.
 We may also use diagnostic imaging, such as X-rays, MRIs, and CT scans to help us locate the fracture and determine its severity.

 Our caring and capable foot and ankle experts develop personalized treatment plans to guide each patient through the healing process.
 Recovering fully requires home care, activity modification, and resting the affected ankle for between 4 and 12 weeks (or roughly one to three months).
 We may recommend using nonsteroidal anti-inflammatory medications (NSAIDs), such as ibuprofen, for swelling or pain management.
 However, these medications can impair healing, so using them as instructed is vital.

-Severe ankle fractures might need surgery to reconstruct the bone or keep it in place for proper healing.
-Your surgeon can align the bone fragments and may place pins, plates, or screws to secure them in place.
+Severe ankle fractures might need surgery to reconstruct the bone or hold it in place to ensure proper healing.
+Our exceptional surgeons will align the bone fragments and use pins, plates, or screws to secure them as needed.

-After surgery, or as your ankle heals without surgery, physical therapy can ensure that your ankle maintains its strength and mobility.
-That way, you can get back to the activities you love when the bone has healed.
+After surgery, or as your ankle heals without surgery, physical therapy can help your ankle maintain its strength and mobility, allowing you to get back to the activities you love as quickly and healthily as possible.